17 March 2010 - Case #173

 He had a history of penicillin injections 30 years before, due to several episodes of purulent amygdalitis (tonsillitis).

-Gross image:
+Gross images:

-Micro images:
+Microscopic images:

 What is your diagnosis?

-Penicillin-induced subcutaneous myospherulosis
+Diagnosis: Penicillin induced subcutaneous myospherulosis

 Discussion:

 Myospherulosis was first described in 1969 by McClatchie and associates.
-They reported 7 patients from Kenya with unusual soft tissue nodules in the arm, legs and subcutaneous tissue of the buttock (E Afr Med J 1969;46:625).
+They reported 7 patients from Kenya with unusual soft tissue nodules in the arm, legs and subcutaneous tissue of the buttock (East Afr Med J 1969;46:625).
 Due to the involvement of skeletal muscle in some of their patients, they named this entity myospherulosis (Am J Clin Pathol 1969;51:699).
-Five patients were subsequently reported by Hutt et al in 1971 in Uganda, who renamed the entity subcutaneous spherulocystic disease (Trans R Soc Trop Med Hyg 1971;65:182).
+5 patients were subsequently reported by Hutt et al in 1971 in Uganda, who renamed the entity subcutaneous spherulocystic disease (Trans R Soc Trop Med Hyg 1971;65:182).

-The dermal nodules were cystic cavities with a fibrous wall lined by histiocytes and multinucleated foreign-body giant cells, with lipogranulomatous inflammation in the adipose tissue adjacent to the cavities.
+The dermal nodules were cystic cavities with a fibrous wall lined by histiocytes and multinucleated foreign body giant cells, with lipogranulomatous inflammation in the adipose tissue adjacent to the cavities.
 Spherical fungus-like structures were seen adherent to the fibrous wall, loose and within histiocytes.
-The structures were formed by a sac containing smaller eosinophilic spherules, and were referred to as a “bag of marbles”.
+The structures were formed by a sac containing smaller eosinophilic spherules, and were referred to as a bag of marbles.
 Initially these structures were thought to be some kind of fungus, but the usual stains for fungi were negative.

-In 1977, Kyriakos (Am J Clin Pathol 1977;67:118) reported for the first time cases outside of Africa.
+In 1977, Kyriakos reported for the first time cases outside of Africa (Am J Clin Pathol 1977;67:118).
 He described 16 cases that, unlike the African cases, were located in the paranasal sinuses, nasal cavity and middle ear.
 He noticed that most of the patients had undergone surgery and that the surgical wound was packed with gauze impregnated with petrolatum and tetracycline ointment, which suggested an iatrogenic etiology.
 This was demonstrated by De Schriver and Kyriakos, who induced similar lesions in experimental animals (Am J Pathol 1977;87:33).

-The pathogenesis of the disease was confirmed by Rosai (Am J Clin Pathol 1978;69:475), and later by Wheeler et al (Arch Otolaryngol 1980;106:272).
+The pathogenesis of the disease was confirmed by Rosai and later by Wheeler et al (Am J Clin Pathol 1978;69:475, Arch Otolaryngol 1980;106:272).
 They demonstrated that the spherules were erythrocytes damaged by endogenous and exogenous fat.
 The disease was reproduced by incubating human red blood cells with tetracycline ointment, lanolin, petrolatum and liquefied human fat.

-Travis (Arch Pathol Lab Med 1986;110:763) and Shimada (Am J Surg Pathol 1988;12:427) confirmed the presence of damaged erythrocytes by immunostaining for hemoglobin.
-Kakizaki (Am J Clin Pathol 1993;99:249) demonstrated that the wall of the spherules was due to the physical emulsion phenomenon that occurs between lipid-containing materials and blood.
+Travis and Shimada confirmed the presence of damaged erythrocytes by immunostaining for hemoglobin (Arch Pathol Lab Med 1986;110:763, Am J Surg Pathol 1988;12:427).
+Kakizaki demonstrated that the wall of the spherules was due to the physical emulsion phenomenon that occurs between lipid containing materials and blood (Am J Clin Pathol 1993;99:249).
 The damaged erythrocytes are then enclosed by a lipid membrane and later phagocytosed by histiocytes as part of the lipogranulomatous reaction that takes place in the adipose tissue.

 Cases have been described in relation to the endogenous membranocystic degeneration of fat that occurs in lupus erythematosus and in membranous lipodystrophy with dermal atrophy due to local application of steroid ointment (Arch Dermatol 1991;127:88).